Belen Jesuit Preparatory School: In the United States

 In 1961, the revolutionary regime confiscated the school's property and expelled the Jesuit faculty.
 The school was re-established in Miami the same year on the fourth floor of the Gesu Elementary School.
 The building no longer exists and is now downtown Miami's Gesu Church's parking lot.
 In 1962, a new building was acquired and the school moved to the new site on the corner of SW 8th Street and 7th Avenue.

-Since 1981, Belen Jesuit sits on a 33-acre site in western Miami-Dade County.
-There are over 7,000 members of the Belen Alumni Association currently active.
+Since 1981, Belen Jesuit sits on a 34-acre site in western Miami-Dade County.
+There are over 8,000 members of the Belen Alumni Association currently active.
+Belen Jesuit is a member of the Society of Jesus Caribbean Province which consists of the sections of Miami, Dominican Republic, Cuba, Jamaica, and Guyana.

-Belen Jesuit is accredited by AdvanceED.
+Belen Jesuit is accredited by Cognia.
 The school is also affiliated with the National Catholic Educational Association and is a member of the Jesuit Schools Network and the Jesuit High School College Counselors Association.

 Observatory

 The Fr.
 Benito Viñes, S.J.
 Observatory for Astronomy and Meteorology was built with donations from the Belen Jesuit Class of 1972 and is named the Fr.
 Benito Viñes, SJ Observatory.
 The observatory has an array of 11 telescopes, and Belen is the only middle/high school in South Florida equipped with a 16" telescope with a charge-coupled device (digital) camera for astrophotography.
 Weather forecasts from the facility are radioed daily to various cities in Florida.
 The observatory has grown and made popular under Fr.
 Pedro Cartaya, S.J.